 When Filing a Business Insurance Claim

-- Depending on the type of loss, you may need to call the local authorities to ensure the safety of anyone in or around your business.
+- Depending on the type of loss, you may need to call local authorities to ensure the safety of anyone in or around your business.
 While this is not necessarily required to file a claim, know that additional information may help the process go a bit smoother.

 A week has gone by and those recuperating from the fires continue the claims process with their Business or Home Insurance.
-Soon heavy rain falls during a short period of time.
+Soon, heavy rain falls during a short period of time.
 Flash floods and mudslides are triggered due to the damage the recent fires caused to the surrounding landscape.
 A heavy mix of water and debris flows from the nearby hills and picks up force.
 Many people are affected and some structures are almost completely covered.
 The strong flow has even taken some peoples’ belongings, dragging them a mile and a half away.

-The Claims Process
+The Business Insurance Claim Process

 Ann and Michael have their Business Insurance policies with different insurance companies, but their claims process is similar.
 They called their insurance companies immediately and opened their claims.
-They knew it was a good idea to have pictures of their businesses, so they shared those images with their Claims Specialists to help document their losses.
+They knew it was a good idea to have pictures of their businesses, so they shared those images to help document their losses.
 Within a short period of time their insurance company sent over a claims adjuster to evaluate the damage.

-In Ann’s case the adjuster documented the loss and made an evaluation of the damage.
+In Ann’s case, the adjuster documented the loss and made an evaluation of the damage.
 He then arranged for a contractor to survey at the damage.
-Ann wanted to feel extra comfortable with the work being done and the cost of the repairs, so she brought in another contractor for a second opinion.
+Ann wanted to feel extra comfortable with the work being done and the cost of the repairs.
+So, she decided to bring in another contractor for a second opinion.
 Both contractors inspected Ann’s office and determined that the structural and smoke damage to her office could be easily repaired.
 The claims adjuster compared the proposals of each contractor and selected the least expensive.
-He notified Ann that the cost of repairs fell well within the limits of her insurance policy and that her office would be back to normal very soon!
+He notified Ann that the cost of repairs fell well within the limits of her insurance policy.
+Her office would be back to normal very soon!

 Michael’s business was affected more than Ann’s.
-He too shared images of his print shop with his claims adjuster along with the full inventory of supplies and equipment that was lost.
-The claims adjuster reviewed Michael’s Business Owners Policy (BOP) and calculated the cost of replacing his equipment, lost income and the cost of operating in a temporary location.
-Property Insurance, which is bundled in his BOP, covered the cost of his equipment and part of the cost of rebuilding his shop.
+He also shared images of his print shop with his claims adjuster.
+He even provided the full inventory of supplies and equipment that was lost.
+The claims adjuster reviewed Michael’s Business Owners Policy (BOP).
+He calculated the cost of replacing Michael’s equipment, lost income and costs to operate in a temporary location.
+Property Insurance was bundled in his BOP.
+That covered the cost of his equipment and part of the cost of rebuilding his shop.
 The Business Interruption Insurance, also included in his BOP, helped cover the lost income and the cost of operating in a temporary location.

-Isaac has lived in the community his entire life and has seen floods and mudslides affect the locals several times before.
-So when it came time to purchase insurance for his business he opted to add flood insurance to his policy, just in case.
+Isaac lived in the community his entire life and had seen floods and mudslides affect the locals several times before.
+So, when it came time to purchase insurance for his business, he opted to add Flood Insurance to his policy, just in case.
 This time around his nursery was affected by the mudslides.
-He didn’t have pictures or any videos of his business to share with his adjuster, but he did keep a detailed inventory and a list of fulfillment orders.
-The was no structural damage to his small building, but the claims adjuster scheduled a cleaning company to clean up the mess left by the mudslides.
+He didn’t have pictures or any videos of his business to share with his adjuster.
+But, he did keep a detailed inventory and a list of fulfillment orders.
+There was no structural damage done to his small building, but the claims adjuster scheduled a cleaning company to take care of the mess left by the mudslides.
 The insurance company also cut Isaac a check to replace the plants and other inventory at wholesale value.

 This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms, and coverage in a given policy may be different from those suggested here and such policy will be governed by the language contained therein.
+The definitions, terms, and coverage in a given policy may be different from those suggested here.
+Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.